MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/rds-in-azure.md

 ---
-title: Quick start for Remote Desktop Services in Azure
+title: Seamlessly deploy RDS with ARM and Azure Marketplace
-description: Learn how to create a small RDS deployment in Azure. ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: Learn how to create a small RDS deployment in Azure by using ARM templates and the Azure Marketplace. ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na